You have no alerts.

 We rearranged our positions entirely.
 In truth, doing this was merely for psychological comfort.
-Lu Ayao was capable, but with both ends of the passage open, he couldn’t possibly guard both sides at once if those Ancient Corpses appeared again.
-One side of our group was destined to be on its own.
+Lu Ayao was capable, but with both ends of the passage open, he couldn’t possibly guard both sides at once if those ancient corpses appeared again.
+One side of our group was bound to be left to fend for itself.

 We had considered another approach: finding the hidden passage first before lighting the Shengxi Material.
 However, we quickly realized that wouldn’t work.
 Without the Shengxi Material, all we could see were those eerie murals.
 Even if something was hidden right in front of us, it would remain invisible.